-There has been no significant change in the financial or trading position of NWB Bank and no material adverse change in the financial position or prospects of NWB Bank since 31 December 2017.
+There has been no significant change in the financial position or performance of NWB Bank and no material adverse change in the prospects of NWB Bank since 31 December 2019.

 Listing of Notes

 Application may be made for the Notes to be listed on Euronext Amsterdam, the Luxembourg Stock Exchange, Euronext Paris, Eurex Deutschland, the London Stock Exchange or any other stock exchange or market specified in the applicable Final Terms.